yokolet/new-note/_posts/2017-06-04-construct-binary-tree.md

 Given two arrays of integers, inorder and postorder, construct a binary tree.
 For example, inorder `[-3, 2, 1, 4, 5, 6]`, postorder `[-3, 1, 2, 5, 6, 4]`
-are given, the constrcuted tree should be:
+are given, the constructed tree should be:

 <pre>